rhaggard/php-starter-template/README.md

 What is this?
 ===

-A PHP bundle based on the wonderful F3 (Fat-free-framework) that implements a sample X.commerce use case - https://www.x.com/developers/x.commerce/documentation-tools/how-to-guides/x.commerce-messaging-basics-page-4
+A PHP starter template based on the wonderful F3 (Fat-free-framework) that implements a sample X.commerce use case - https://www.x.com/developers/x.commerce/documentation-tools/how-to-guides/x.commerce-messaging-basics-page-4

-This bundle is cloud deployment ready.
+This code is cloud deployment ready.
 As an example look at http://xphp.phpfogapp.com

 How